ComposableFi/composable/rfcs/0003-xcmp-picasso-statemine.md

 2. Statemine accept channel request and send request to Picasso
 3. Accept channel form Statemine to Picasso

-All steps are SCALE endcoded and can be decoded and exectued by named consensuses.
+All steps are SCALE encoded and can be decoded and exectued by named consensuses.

 Proposa follows same steps as other chains did.